WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 # Robotic "Headshot" Turret, Using YOLOv3 & ROS
 ### Full Parts-List, Installation, and Build Tutorial with Code.

-This is an end-to-end build guide and installation tutorial with full parts/hardware listing, download for pretrained YOLOv3 weights for detecting "Human head", with Arduino and ROS source code to build a robotic pan/tilt turret that uses machine learning and relatively inexpensive hardware to autonomously detect and target human heads for tracking.
+This is an end-to-end build guide and installation tutorial with full parts/hardware listing, download for pretrained YOLOv3 weights for detecting "Human head", with Arduino and ROS source code to build a robotic pan/tilt turret that uses machine learning and relatively inexpensive hardware to autonomously detect and target human heads.
 The code and weights files for this are hosted from a google drive download link included in this readme (simplifies download process), and you can see a few examples of it in action in the gifs below:

 <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/orbbec.gif" height="400" width="285" align="left"> <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/lasershot.gif" height="400" width="510" align="right">